ghobot/nyulangone-immersive-classroom/src/experiences/heart02.md

 The University of Minnesota hosts the Atlas of Human Cardiac Anatomy of [downloadable video files](http://www.vhlab.umn.edu/atlas/index.shtml) from within functioning hearts.
 Videos of cusp functioning were added to the 3D heart in Spoke, inserted as a plane scaled to match the size and location in the 3D object.

-Whatever you want to say about adding audio prompts